squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 [:octicons-workflow-24: Extension][Tables] ·
 [:octicons-tag-24: 0.1.0 – present][Tables support]

-The [Tables] extension adds the ability to create tables in Markdown documents by using a simple syntax.
-Enabled it via `mkdocs.yml` (albeit it should be enabled by default):
+The [Tables] extension adds the ability to create tables in Markdown by using a simple syntax.
+Enable it via `mkdocs.yml` (albeit it should be enabled by default):

 ``` yaml
 markdown_extensions: